KashiNawaz/Udacity_DataScientist-_Nanodegree/Data Scientist Nanodegree/Capstone Project/Readme.md

-# Capstone Project: Dog Breed Classifier
+# Capstone Project: Sparkify Project

 ### Project Motivation
-This project uses Convolutional Neural Networks (CNNs) and transfer learning in order to build a pipeline to process real-world images.
-CNNs are commonly used to analyse image data.I used Tranfer Learning, Transfer learning is a technique that allows to reuse a model across different tasks.
-The objective is that given an image of a human or dog, the algorithm will identify an estimate of the dog's breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
-If the algorithm can't identify the image as a human or dog, it will say so.
+This project is a part of the Udacity's Data Scientist Nanodegree program analyzing the behaviour of users for an app called Sparkify and predict the customer churn.
+Sparkify dataset contains user behaviour log for the past few months.
+It contains some basic information about the users as well as information about a particular action they have taken since their registration.
+A user can have multiple actions which leads to multiple entries for a user, we can identify when a user churned through the action of account cancellation.
 ### Table of Contents
     Libraries
     File Descriptions
-    Content
+    Project Content
-    Findings
+    Blog
 ### Libraries
-    Keras
-    sklearn
+    Pandas
     Matplotlib
-    Numpy
+    Seaborn
+    Spark
+    PySpark
 ### File Descriptions
-    dog_app.ipynb: Jupyter notebook containing the algorithm and process used to create it. report.pdf: A copy of dog_app.ipynb in pdf format.
+    Sparkify.ipynb: Jupyter notebook containing the procesess like pre-processing, feature engineering and modelling. readme.md: It contiains the basic info about the project.
- ### Contents
+### Project Contents
-    Step 0: Import Datasets
-    Step 1: Detect Humans
+    Step 1: Load and Clean Dataset
-    Step 2: Detect Dog
+    Step 2: Exploratory Data Analysis
-    Step 3: Create a CNN to Classify Dog Breeds (from Scratch) Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning) Step 5: Write Your Algorithm
-    Step 6: Test Your Algorithm
+    Step 3: Feature Engineering
+    Step 4: Modeling
+### Blog
+I have written a BlogPost about this project which contains all the info about project content and approach used for these contents.
+Then BlogPost can be checked here using this [BlogPost link](https://medium.com/@kashoo003/customer-churn-prediction-using-pyspark-1348e4172d3b)